 Instrument network settings incompatible with computer or local area network settings?
 If the instrument IP address is set to Static, you probably will not be able to connect to the instrument over a network unless you change the instrument IP address to Dynamic (Obtain IP address automatically).
-See Network on page 7-4.
 Alternatively, connect to the instrument using the RS-232 serial connection.